AntiMicroX/antimicrox/README.md

 # antimicroX 2.25

-## his program is not part of the official AntiMicro, just like I never was.
+## this program is not a part of the official AntiMicro, just like I never was.
 I cannot help with problems with version 2.23 and below

 1. [Description](#description)